geekhmer/geekhmer.github.io/source/_posts/2014-07-21-deploy-ruby-on-rails-4-to-heroku-on-ubuntu.markdown

 comments: true
 categories: [Ruby, Heroku, Ruby on Rails]
 keywords: deploy,heroku,ubuntu,ruby,ruby on rails,rails,deploy ruby on rails project to heroku on ubuntu
-description: deploy ruby on rails 4 to heroku on ubuntu
 ---

 <p>